brucemack/brucemack.github.io/ampersand/index.md

     OHYES

-* If the target node receives a positive response then connection is accepted.
+* If the target node receives a positive OHYES response then connection is accepted.

+For any of this to work, the target node must be configured in the ASL portal.
+Select yes on the "Allow WebTransceiver/RepeaterPhone/DVSwitch access?" option.

 ## IAX2 Audio Notes